Keno's ROLLING STONES Web Site

 HONKY TONK WOMEN

 The last track Brian Jones recorded with the Stones, on March 10 & 11, 1969.
-But his guitar was edited out and Mick Taylor's guitar was dubbed in at the last minute, before it's release as a single in the UK on July 3, 1969.
-Also released as a US single on July 11, 1969, went to # 1 on the charts in both the US and UK.
+When Jones left the group, his guitar work was edited out (or was it all?) and Mick Taylor's guitar was dubbed in at the last minute before its release as a single in the UK on July 3, 1969 It was then released as a US single on July 11, 1969.
+The song went to # 1 on the charts in both the US and UK.

 HONKY TONK WOMEN